matticre/gnn_superconductors/README.md

 The input data consists of sequences of heat maps, with each sequence containing 24 hourly temperature measurements of the cable grid.
 Although the cables are individually cooled, there is still a degree of thermal diffusion across the grid.
 A quench event, triggered by a sudden temperature increase in one or more cables, can propagate through this grid.
 This project aims to establish a reliable connection between the thermal data and the occurrence of these quench events.

+Unfortunately I cannot share the ``data.json`` file containing the data used for the training.
+I do not have the permission to share them.
+However I hope you can find the notebook interesting as well.

 ## 2. Task and Objective

 The primary goal of this project is to build a model that can accurately distinguish between sequences with at least one quench event (labeled as class 1) and those with no quenches (class 0).